Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Darboux transformation and differential Galois theory

-Following Acosta-Hum\'anez and co-authors in \cite{AP1}, see also \cite{AP2, ac2}, we denote by $\Lambda$ the set of values of $m$ for which ${\mathcal{L}}_m y=0$ is integrable (over $K$), the so-called \emph{algebraic spectrum}.
-If we have a family of parameters for which the equations ${\mathcal{L}}_m$ are integrable (over $K$), Darboux transformation will construct a new family with the same shape while preserving the integrability properties.
+Following Acosta-Hum\'anez and co-authors in~\cite{AP1}, see also~\cite{AP2, ac2}, we denote by $\Lambda$ the set of values of $m$ for which ${\mathcal{L}}_m y=0$ is integrable (over $K$), the so-called \emph{algebraic spectrum}.
+If we have a family of parameters $m$ for which the equations ${\mathcal{L}}_m$ are integrable over $K$ (including $m=0$, so as to satisfy hypotheses of Darboux's theorem, Theorem~\ref{tda1} above), the Darboux transformation will construct a new family with the same shape, with no new transcendent in its coefficient field and equivalent with the first one, hence preserving the integrability properties as explained below.

 After performing a Darboux transformation, our new family $\widetilde{\mathcal{L}}_m$ of differential equations has a new coefficients field